agabor/docs/_includes/android/users.md

 ## Twitter Users

-As with Facebook, Parse also provides an easy way to integrate Twitter authentication into your application.
-The Parse SDK provides a straightforward way to authorize and link a Twitter account to your `ParseUser`s.
-With just a few lines of code, you'll be able to provide a "log in with Twitter" option in your app, and be able to save their data to Parse.
+As with Facebook, MSG also provides an easy way to integrate Twitter authentication into your application.
+The MSG SDK provides a straightforward way to authorize and link a Twitter account to your `ParseUser`s.
+With just a few lines of code, you'll be able to provide a "log in with Twitter" option in your app, and be able to save their data to MSG.

 ### Setting up Twitter

-To start using Twitter with Parse, you need to:
+To start using Twitter with MSG, you need to:

 1. [Set up a Twitter app](https://dev.twitter.com/apps), if you haven't already.
-2. Add your application's Twitter consumer key on your Parse application's settings page.
+2. Add your application's Twitter consumer key on your MSG application's settings page.
 3. When asked to specify a "Callback URL" for your Twitter app, please insert `twittersdk://`.
 This is necessary in order to enable authentication through Twitter.
 4. Add `'com.github.parse-community:ParseTwitterUtils-Android:latest.version.here'` to your Gradle dependencies.
-5. Add the following where you initialize the Parse SDK in your `Application.onCreate()`
+5. Add the following where you initialize the MSG SDK in your `Application.onCreate()`

 ```java
 ParseTwitterUtils.initialize("YOUR CONSUMER KEY", "YOUR CONSUMER SECRET");